archernar/cuu/README.md

                  createuser           -a -u -p    Creates with no privledges
                  createadminuser      -a -u -p    Creates a user with Administor Access
                  createreadonlyuser   -a -u -p    Creates a user with Read Only
-                 changepassword       -a -u -p    Changes a users password, Will use PASSWORD var in .cuu.txt
+                 changepassword       -a -u -p    Changes a users pwd, Will use PASSWORD in .cuu.txt
-                                                  NOTE: for commands above, User will need to change password
+                                                  NOTE: for commands above, User will change password
                                                   after first login.
 Password may be set in .cuu.txt
                  scrampassword        -a -u       Assign an unknown (scrammed) password
        ls        listusers            -a"
                  listusergroups       -a -u